-One of our most popular posts ever is all about how to prevent or cure cycling hip pain, using just three simple stretches.
+This post will show you how to prevent or cure cycling hip pain, using just three simple stretches.
 It features a video in which a therapist demonstrates the stretches.
 Unfortunately, it was not a professional video.
 I shot the video simply to remember how to do the exercises.
 This had the result that the background music often made it hard to hear the therapist’s instructions.
-Well, the good news is that I finally was able to find the original footage, and re-made the video – this time with captions!
-So, it is now easy to learn how to do the stretches from the new improved, video below!
+Well, the good news is that I inserted captions into the video, so the instructions are easy to follow.

 Causes of Cycling Hip Pain